Paralytic healing near the sheep’s gate

 Join Us

-The pool is close to the Temple and is a place of tradition because, it was said, its waters were moved by an Angel who came down from heaven and, when they moved, whoever plunged into it was cured of every disease.
+The pool is close to the Temple and is a place of tradition because, it was said, its waters were moved by an Angel who came down from heaven.
+When they moved, whoever plunged into it was cured of every disease.
 It was a sign by which the Jewish tradition held that God was still present and active, through the movement of the waters and the healings that took place at that pool.
-John describes to us that, despite there being a large crowd of sick, blind, lame and paralytic, Jesus heals only one man, that particular sick person for thirty-eight years, taking the initiative because he wants to leave a sign of God's presence.
-This episode recalls Matthew's parable of the lost sheep: "If a man has a hundred sheep and one of them goes astray, won't he leave the ninety-nine on the mountains and go to look for the one that's lost?".
+John describes to us that, despite there being a large crowd of sick, blind, lame and paralytic, Jesus heals only one man, that particular sick person, for thirty-eight years.
+He takes the initiative because he wants to leave a sign of God's presence.
+This episode recalls Matthew's parable of the lost sheep: “If a man has a hundred sheep and one of them goes astray, won't he leave the ninety-nine on the mountains and go to look for the one that's lost?”.

 (Mt 18,12).